Updated: October 2023

 As with humans and other creatures, the act of defecating (releasing poop from the body) is important for bees, because it's a valuable bodily function for expelling undigested food wastage from the body.

-Adult honey bees are hygienic, and poop outside the hive (although the queen has her poop cleaned out of the hive by the workers).
-Even in winter when worker bees cannot go outside of the nest or hive to forage, worker honey bees hold on to their poop, but take what is known as ‘cleansing flights’ when they can - these are short flights (weather permitting) when they leave the hive in order to poop.
+Adult worker honey bees are hygienic, and poop outside the hive .
+Even in winter when worker bees cannot leave the nest or hive to forage, worker honey bees hold on to their poop, and take what is known as ‘cleansing flights’ when they can.
+These are short flights (winter weather permitting) when they leave the hive in order to poop.